svenslaggare/StackJIT/documentation/rtlib.md

 __Member functions__
 * `length() Int`: Returns the length of the string.
 * `charAt(Int) Char`: Returns the character at the given index.
-* `concat(Ref.Class.std.String) Ref.Class.std.String`: Concatenates the current string with the given string, returning a new string.
+* `concat(Ref.std.String) Ref.std.String`: Concatenates the current string with the given string, returning a new string.